 Benchmark versus other categories and channels

-If you already see through other channels, you can use this data as base for your online sales.
-You could use industry standards for e-Commerce selling vs traditional channels and use to estimate your online sales.
-So for example, the latest NAB online retail sales index puts Australian e-Commerce at 14.3% of the total retail trade. (though bear in mind the e-Commerce boost from Covid-19 and recent lockdowns.
+If you already sell through other offline channels, you can use those sales to benchmark your online potential.
+You could use industry standards for the ratio of online to offline sales, e.g. the latest NAB online retail sales index puts Australian e-Commerce at 14.3% of the total retail trade. (though bear in mind the e-Commerce boost from Covid-19 lockdowns.
 See our article on online alcohol sales for example).

-It’s unlikely you’ll hit 14% of your current sales in month 1.
-But assuming you might get there in month 14, a e-Commerce forecast of 1% of your current sales in month 1, 2% in months 2 and so on is not an unreasonable place to start.
+It’s unlikely you’ll go straight to 14% of your current sales in month 1.
+But assuming you might get there in month 14, a e-Commerce forecast of 1% of your current sales in month 1, 2% in month 2, and so on isn’t an unreasonable place to start.

 Online customer data

-In general, it’s usually better to be more conservative in your e-Commerce forecasts.
+In general, it’s usually better to be conservative in your e-Commerce forecasts.
 Lower numbers feel more believable and are easier to manage.
 It’s much better to under-forecast and over-sell.

-But if you over-forecast and under-sell, that’s tougher to manage.
-You end up sitting on lots of stock you can’t sell.
+But if you under-sell, that’s tougher to manage.
+You end up sitting on stock you can’t sell.
 You have cash tied up in the warehouse.
-If you’re products have a shelf life, you risk having to write them off.
+If your products have a shelf life, you may have to write them off.
 People lose confidence in what you’re selling.

 Over-forecasting puts pressure on the supply chain team (who need to find warehouse space to store the products) and the finance team (who worry about cash flow and returns).
-Given they’re already not fans of e-Commerce, you want to avoid this, if possible.
+Given they’re already not fans of e-Commerce, best to try to avoid this.

 An example from our first e-Commerce forecast

-To close off this article, we thought we’d share some lessons from our first ever e-Commerce forecast. (on the same D2C project we cover in our article on barriers to e-Commerce).
+To finish, we thought we’d share some lessons from our first ever e-Commerce forecast. (see our articles on e-commerce learnings and barriers to e-Commerce for more on this).

-But then we also had the digital evangelists, senior leaders who urged us to “aim big”, to “go for it”.
+On the other side, we had the digital evangelists.
+Senior leaders who urged us to “aim big”, to “go for it”.
 They told us a modest e-Commerce forecast wouldn’t excite people in the business.
-We listened obviously, but for us “exciting people in the business” wasn’t the goal.
+We listened obviously.
+But for us “exciting people in the business” wasn’t the goal.

-(see also our article on the three monkeys of e-Commerce as the deniers were Introvert Thinkers – conservative, analytical and sceptical and the evangelists were Extrovert Feelers – energetic, vision focussed and sociable).
+(see also our article on the three monkeys of e-Commerce.
+The deniers were conservative Cool Blues and the evangelists optimistic Sunshine Yellows).

 In the end, we went with a middle ground e-Commerce forecast.
-We through of it as a “Goldilocks” number.
-Not so high that people wouldn’t believe it, but not so low, that it wouldn’t interest people.
+We thought of it as a Goldilocks number.
+Not so high that people wouldn’t believe it.
+But not so low it wouldn’t interest people.
 We forecast monthly sales would grow to $200k/month by Month 12, with an overall year 1 forecast of around $1m.

 Results from that experience

-The slow start was down to an unexpected delay in advertising support from the brand team got delayed for the first 3 months.
+The slow start was down to an unexpected delay in advertising support from the brand team as we launched.
 Though we picked up some sales, the sales were modest.
 Our actual sales were only about 10% of forecast for the first 3 months.

 The advertising support eventually came at the end of month 3.
 We also added new products to the range.
-By month 6, we were at 80% of our initial forecast and target.
+By month 6, we were at 80% of our initial forecast.
 Awareness levels started to rise.
 Store visits increased rapidly.

 Sales more or less doubled month on month for the rest of the year to take us past the original forecast.
 With 12 months of data, our Year 2 e-Commerce forecast was much more accurate.

 Conclusion - the e-Commerce forecast

-Your e-Commerce forecast sets out how much you expect to sell online over the next 12 months by month or by week.
+Your e-Commerce forecast sets out how much you expect to sell online over the next 12 months.

-For businesses already selling online, the more you know they better your forecast.
+For businesses already selling online, the more you know the better your forecast.

-For businesses new to selling online, the same principles apply.
-But you need to be more creative in how and where you source data.
+Businesses new to selling online need to be more creative in how and where they source data.
 Benchmark against industry standards and other related data (e.g. website visits).
-But accept that your forecast accuracy will start low and improve over time.
+Forecast accuracy will start low but improve over time.